lililill/apollo-otherDB/docs/en/deployment/distributed-deployment-guide.md

 The default is false.
 Please evaluate the total configuration size and adjust the config service memory configuration before turning it on.

-> Ensure that the `app.id`、`apollo.cluster` of the configuration in the application is in the correct case when caching is enabled, otherwise it will not fetch the correct configuration
+> Ensure that the `app.id`、`apollo.cluster` of the configuration in the application is in the correct case when caching is enabled, otherwise it will not fetch the correct configuration, You can also refer to the `config-service.cache.key.ignore-case` configuration for compatibility processing.

 > `config-service.cache.enabled` configuration adjustment requires a restart of the config service to take effect

+#### 3.2.3.1 config-service.cache.key.ignore-case - whether to ignore the case of the configuration cache key
+> For versions 2.2.0 and above

+This configuration takes effect when config-service.cache.enabled is set to true, and controls whether the configuration cache key ignores case.
+The default value is false, which means that cache keys are strictly case-sensitive.
+In this case, it is necessary to ensure that the capitalization of app.id and apollo.cluster configured in the application is correct, otherwise the correct configuration cannot be obtained.
+It can be configured as true to ignore case sensitivity.

+> This configuration is used to be compatible with the configuration acquisition logic when the cache is not enabled, because MySQL database queries are case-insensitive by default.
+If the cache is enabled and MySQL is used, it is recommended to configure it as true.
+If the database used by your Apollo is case-sensitive, you must keep the default configuration as false, otherwise the configuration cannot be obtained.

 ### 3.2.4 `item.key.length.limit`- Maximum length limit for configuration item key